 “GKN is proud to be part of the growing South Carolina aerospace community.
 Recently, we expanded our presence in Orangeburg South Carolina by opening our second manufacturing facility.
 We have found that Orangeburg provides us the right mix of talent to fuel our growth plans for the area.”Mike Grunza, CEO, GKN Aerospace Aerostructures North America, June 2015

 Part of South Carolina’s dynamic aerospace industry, GKN Aerospace thrives in the Palmetto State and around the world.

-In 2011, GKN Aerospace, a provider of aerostructures, propulsion systems and transparencies, was looking to locate a facility in the Southeastern United States – a region experiencing tremendous aerospace industry growth.
-In November of that year, the company officially announced its selection of Orangeburg County, South Carolina for its new assembly operations.
+In 2011, GKN Aerospace, a provider of aerostructures, propulsion systems and transparencies, was looking for an available advanced manufacturing site in the Southeastern United States – a region experiencing tremendous aerospace industry growth.
+In November of that year, the company officially announced its selection of Orangeburg County, South Carolina for its new advanced manufacturing operations.
 When the 150,000-square-foot facility opened in August 2012, it bolstered South Carolina’s already rapidly-growing aerospace sector.
 Between 2010 and 2012, the Palmetto State enjoyed annual aerospace employment growth of more than 15%.
-In an effort to capitalize on the highly-skilled workforce already present within the state, GKN has partnered with Orangeburg-Calhoun Technical College, which provides both pre-hire and post-hire training tailored to fit the company’s specific needs.
+To capitalize on the highly-skilled workforce already present within the state, GKN has partnered with Orangeburg-Calhoun Technical College, which provides both pre-hire and post-hire training tailored to fit the company’s specific needs.